ulysseherbach/harissa/README.md

 ### Dependencies

 The package depends on the standard scientific libraries `numpy` and `scipy`.
 Optionally, it loads `numba` for accelerating the inference procedure (used by default) and the simulation procedure (not used by default).
-It also depends optionally on `matplotlib` and `networkx` which are required for network visualization.
+It also depends optionally on `matplotlib` and `networkx` for network visualization.